 The nobility's arguments were all sound but ultimately futile because logical and rational claims had no power against the seemingly self-evident truth that the Church alone had the power to unlock the gates of heaven for a soul, consign it to the suffering of purgatory, or condemn it to hell.
 A king might accept excommunication for some transgression but would ultimately have to come to some form of terms with the pope to have it lifted in order to continue to be regarded as a legitimate Christian monarch.

 In the same way the papacy dealt with the monarchy, the Church in general operated with the common folk of the Middle Ages.
-From the 9th century CE onwards, the church issued documents known as penitentials which served as a guide for clergy in prying into the private affairs of parishioners in order to enforce the proper practice of religious belief.
+From the 9th century onwards, the Church issued documents known as penitentials which served as a guide for clergy in prying into the private affairs of parishioners in order to enforce the proper practice of Christianity.
 Right practice reflected right belief – defined as orthodox Catholic belief – and those who were found deviating from acceptable practice could be accused of heresy.
 Improper practices included employing diviners to tell one's future, using incantations to ward off misfortune or bring luck, the use of charms and talismans, collecting medicinal herbs while chanting incantations instead of the Our Father, and criticizing Church policy, among many others.

-Even though the Unam Sanctam did not have the effect Boniface was sure it would have, it perfectly reflected the Church's view of itself as the only legitimate agent of salvation; a view it impressed on the population of Europe consistently along with the reality of the fires of hell awaiting transgressors after death.
-The Church's insistence on its unique position had already contributed to the so-called Great Schism of 1054 CE between the Roman Catholic Church in the west and the Eastern Orthodox Church as the medieval Church of Rome claimed it alone had received authority from Saint Peter and the eastern Church should surrender its autonomy.
+Even though the Unam Sanctam did not have the effect Boniface was sure it would, it perfectly reflected the Church's view of itself as the only legitimate agent of salvation; a view it impressed on the population of Europe consistently along with the reality of the fires of hell awaiting transgressors after death.
+The Church's insistence on its unique position had already contributed to the so-called Great Schism of 1054 between the Roman Catholic Church in the west and the Eastern Orthodox Church as the medieval Church of Rome claimed it alone had received authority from Saint Peter and the eastern Church should surrender its autonomy.